H1d3r/NullGate/README.md

                                "x8lAwI8H3o3VzEmTjdpNCgELlxR") +
         std::to_string(status));
 ```
 The key for now is `FfqO3ZQ6XJ+SICAp`.
 A hasher is also provided, after building the project, the binary will be accessible at `hasher-build/`(Before 1.1.2 it's `<build_dir>/_deps/nullgate-build/src/hasher`).
-Just pipe something into it and it will spit out a base64 encoded and xored string.
-On windows it will probably be nested beneath a bunch of directories like `Release`, but it will be somewhere there.<br><br>
+On windows it will probably be nested beneath a bunch of directories like `Release`, but it will be somewhere there.
+Just pipe something into it and it will spit out a base64 encoded and xored string.<br><br>

 To ease the encryption of shellcode a special functon is provided:
 ```cpp